 My wife, Alex, and I have just returned from a month-long journey through India.
 It was our second time there.
 In 2005, we visited northern India.
 The trip began with an 18 hour flight to Delhi, where we spent a couple of days settling in and attending an extravagant Hindu wedding.
 Next, we took a 20 hour train to the Hindu holy city of Varanasi.
 Since it was nearby, we also took a day trip to Sarnath, where The Buddha preached his first sermon.
 Next, we rented a car and driver and headed to Bodh-Gaya, where Buddha attained enlightenment.
 After a few days there, mostly hanging around the peaceful ambiance of The Mahabodhi Temple, we left for Delhi on New Years Eve embarking on a train to Delhi.
 Later that day, after arriving in Delhi we caught a plain south east to Chennai from where we visited a crocodile sanctuary, and the amazing rock cut temples of Mamallapuram.
 Next, we flew south west to the laid back port town of Kochi in Kerala.
 A few days later, we began to make our way north, flying to the sun drunk beaches of Goa for a few days.
 Next, we took a plane to Aurangabad to spend the last week of our trip exploring the magnificent paintings and caves at Ajanta, and also the breath-taking stone cut caves at Ellora.
 Finally, we flew back to Delhi and spent the last few remaining days of our journey wandering around on foot and taking a remarkable early morning bicycle ride through the old city before we flew back home.

-Here are some photo highlights from the trip in chronological order:
+Here are some photo highlights from the trip: